idflores/Swift-Example-FoodTracker/README.md

 ## Summary
 This is a repository to log my learning of the Apple Swift language.
 I went through the application tutorial from the Apple developer site.
-It's incredible how easy it is to build mobile is Swift.
+It's incredible how easy it is to build mobile applications with Swift.